 Buy 5 Top Stocks Poised to Beat Earnings Estimates This Week

-Wall Street had a dream run in 2019 wherein all three major stock indexes witnessed the best yearly performance in six years.
-Notably, fourth-quarter 2019 earnings trends are showing steady improvement.

-Although corporate earnings growth was negative year over year in the first three quarters of last year, fourth-quarter results are faring better than initially anticipated.
-Below we will discuss how the reporting cycle is faring and present five top-ranked mid-cap stocks that are poised to beat earnings estimates next week.
+The fourth-quarter 2019 earnings releases have been showing steady improvement so far.
+Below we discuss five top-ranked mid-cap stocks that are poised to beat earnings estimates this week.

-Fourth-quarter 2019 earnings results are improving significantly.
+Fourth-quarter 2019 earnings results have been improving significantly.
 In fact, overall earnings expectations have rebounded and are in positive territory.
-As of Feb 7, 323 S&P 500 members reported fourth-quarter earnings results.
-Total earnings of these companies are up 0.3% from the same period last year on 4% higher revenues.
-Of the total, 72.1% surpassed EPS estimates while 67.8% outpaced revenue estimates.
+As of Feb 14, 388 S&P 500 members reported fourth-quarter earnings results.
+Total earnings of these companies are up 1.3% from the same period last year on 4.8% higher revenues.
+Of the total, 72.9% surpassed EPS estimates while 66.2% outpaced revenue estimates.

-Overall, fourth-quarter 2019 earnings for the S&P 500 Index were projected to be up 0.6% year over year on 4.2% higher revenues.
+Overall, fourth-quarter 2019 earnings for the S&P 500 Index were projected to be up 0.8% year over year on 4.3% higher revenues.
 This suggests a complete turnaround from earnings decline of 3.2% year over year on 3.5% higher revenues, projected at the beginning of the reporting cycle.
-(Read More: 3 Things to Know About the Q4 Earnings Season)
+(Read More: Key Takeaways from the Q4 Earnings Season)

 5 Stocks Set to Surpass Earnings Estimates